Systems-Theory-in-Systems-Biology/EPI/docs/source/examples/cpp_example.rst

 .. literalinclude:: ../../../epi/examples/cpp/cpp_plant.py
     :language: python

-You can use the example model as template for your own C++ Model.
+You can use the cpp example model as template for your own C++ Model.